-direct contact with the skin lesions of a sick person; the reservoir of infection is exclusively human.
-The virus can cause two different diseases: chickenpox, the primary infection, which usually occurs in childhood, and Herpes Zoster (HZ), the result of the reactivation of the virus, that remains latent in the sensory ganglia after the primary infection.
-During the reactivation, the sensory nervous ganglia are the site of viral replication correlated to neuropathic damage of the fibres with intense inflammation and necrosis; the virus migrates along the corresponding sensory nerve, until it reaches the skin surfaces or the mucous membranes causing the characteristic acute vesicular dermatitis, with typical unilateral distribution (Gabutti et al., 2010).
-The onset of the rash is often preceded by a prodromal phase, which generally anticipates the eruption by 48-72 hours, characterized by pain and paraesthesia in the affected dermatomes (Johnson & Whitton, 2004).
-During the acute phase, the rash is initially erythematous maculopapular and then evolves into vesicles, pustules and finally scabs; the lesions exfoliate for about 10 days and the skin usually returns to its intact state after 2-4 weeks.
-The rash is often associated with a dermatomal pain syndrome caused by acute neuritis, described as a deep burning pain, with tingling and / or itching, or a stabbing pain, varying in intensity and severity (Dworkin et al., 2008).
-The duration of pain associated with HZ increases with the increasing age of the subjects (Katz et al., 2004).
-The most frequent localization of the rash is thoracic (50-60%), followed by the ophthalmic area (OHZ, Ophthalmicus Herpes Zoster) (10-20%) (Opstelten & Zaal, 2005).
-The ophthalmic form of HZ affects the first branch of the trigeminal nerve and is particularly dangerous for the risk of blindness if not treated immediately.
-The VZV natural infection induces a specific long term immunity both humoral and cellmediated (CMI) against the clinical form of the disease.
-However, the acquired immunity does not prevent the virus from becoming dormant, in particular in the somatosensory ganglia, neither the possible subsequent reactivation of HZ.
+Whitton, 2004).
+During the acute phase, the rash is initially erythematous maculopapular and then evolves into vesicles, pustules and finally scabs; the lesions exfoliate for about 10 days, and the skin usually returns to its intact state after 2 to 4 weeks.

+The rash is often associated with a dermatomal pain syndrome caused by acute neuritis, described as a deep, burning pain with tingling and/or itching, or a stabbing pain, varying in intensity and severity (Dworkin et al., 2008).
+The duration of pain associated with HZ increases with the increasing age of the subject (Katz et al., 2004).
+The most frequent localization of the rash is thoracic (50-60%), followed by the ophthalmic area (ophthalmicus HZ) (10-20%) (Opstelten & Zaal, 2005).
+The ophthalmic form of HZ affects the first branch of the trigeminal nerve and is particularly dangerous regarding the risk of blindness if not treated immediately.
+VZV natural infection induces a specific long-term immunity, both humoral and cell mediated (CMI), against the clinical form of the disease.
+However, the acquired immunity neither prevents the virus from becoming dormant, in particular in the somatosensory ganglia, nor the possible subsequent reactivation of HZ.
 There is no specific immunological parameter that can identify the subjects that will develop HZ.
-The lack of anti-VZV specific antibodies does not necessarily imply susceptibility, as the corresponding CMI may persist (Gershon et al., 2010).
+The lack of anti-VZVspecific antibodies does not necessarily imply susceptibility, as the corresponding CMI may persist (Gershon et al.,

+2010).
 About 20% of subjects older than 50 years do not show a measurable VZV-specific CMI, despite the persistence of specific antibodies and a positive past event for varicella (Yawn & Gilden, 2013).
-The onset of HZ is a multifactorial process, even if it is closely related to a decrease in VZV-specific cell-mediated immunity, which in turn is age-dependent; the decline of CMI increases with age and the presence of immunosuppressive conditions.
-Therefore, as the proportion of the elderly and fragile population is increasing, a rise in the incidence of HZ case is expected in the near future.
-Besides age, co-morbidities that reduce VZV-specific CMI, such as diabetes, major depression, stressful events, immunosuppressive treatments, HIV infection, lymphoma, leukaemia, bone marrow or other organs transplants, and systemic lupus erythematosus, may also increase the risk of HZ (Irwin et al., 1998; Lukas et al., 2011).
+The onset of HZ is a multifactorial process, even if it is closely related to a decrease in VZV-specific CMI, which in turn is age dependent; the decline of CMI increases with age and the presence of immunosuppressive conditions.
+Therefore, as the proportion of the elderly and fragile population is increasing, a rise in the incidence of HZ cases is expected in the near future.
+Besides age, comorbidities that reduce VZVspecific CMI, such as diabetes, major depression, stressful events, immunosuppressive treatments, HIV infection, lymphoma, leukaemia, bone marrow or other organ transplants and systemic lupus erythematosus, may also increase the risk of HZ (Irwin et al., 1998; Lukas et al., 2012; Okamoto et al., 2009).